GraceOyiza/Weather_app/README.md

 - cd Weather_app
 - run `npm install`
 - run `npm run build`
-- Open the index.html file with any browser of your choice.
+- Open the index.html file in the dist folder with any browser of your choice.

 ### for webpack run: